Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: GHZ state preparation with error detection

 We note that type-1 flags can also be added to the GHZ state preparation, as well as to the intermediate GHZ in supporting the long-range CNOT gate in the unitary entangle-disentangle protocol.
 In both cases, we show net negative benefits due to the added overhead of SWAP gates (see App.~\ref{app:ghz} and App.~\ref{app:cnot}, respectively).

 Next, we disambiguate the role of error suppression and error detection in the experimental results presented above, giving insights into the relative strength of coherent and incoherent errors.
 For that purpose, we compare the performance of generating a 45Q GHZ state where the same sets of pre-transpiled circuits are executed back-to-back using either error detection and error suppression in combination or error detection alone.
 The MQC fidelity, Hellinger fidelity, and discarded fraction of shots as a function of number of flags used in post-selection on \texttt{ibm\_brisbane} are shown in Fig~\ref{fig:against_qiskit_45q}.
 Both MQC and Hellinger fidelities indicate that when exclusively using error detection (i.e., omitting the error suppression pipeline in circuit execution), GHZ state preparation is dramatically degraded.
 For example, even when all $5$ flags are used, the MQC fidelity achieved using error detection alone is well below the $0.5$ threshold.
+We remark that the device \texttt{ibm\_brisbane} used here for Fig.~\ref{fig:against_qiskit_45q} has a lower quality compared to the device \texttt{ibm\_fez} used for Fig.~\ref{fig:layout_and_gen_circ}.

 The differences observed when including or excluding the error suppression pipeline indicate the presence of substantial coherent errors and readout errors which are effectively reduced through the pipeline, but are not captured through parity checks in the computational basis.
 Moreover, both fidelity measures demonstrate the efficacy of the error suppression pipeline at this scale, where the quality of the generated state saturates with 3 flags only, and the diagonals of the density matrix (captured by the Hellinger fidelity) approach their ideal values; high-frequency and stochastic $Z$ errors appear to dominate the residual infidelity.
 Examination of the discarded fraction in Fig~\ref{fig:against_qiskit_45q}(c) further shows little difference between the two trial cases.
 This is consistent with the knowledge that error suppression is efficient at reducing temporally correlated error processes but inefficient at handling stochastic bit-flip and amplitude-damping errors, and that parity checks are insensitive to dephasing.